DarienBrito/TDMorph/README.md

 ## Final thoughts

-The motivation to share this tool stems from the wonderful sense of comradery that the TouchDesigner community in general has, and by the brilliant philosophy of Derivative https://derivative.ca/, as creators of the TouchDesigner software.
-I hope that the *ethos* that characterizes TD continues, and that this system helps you in expanding your capabilities as a maker.
+The motivation to share this tool stems from the wonderful sense of comradery that the TouchDesigner community in general has and by the brilliant philosophy of Derivative https://derivative.ca/, as creators of the TouchDesigner software.
+I hope that the *ethos* that characterizes TD continues and that this system helps you in expanding your capabilities as a maker.

 ## About the license